yeatmanlab/roar-docs/docs/developer/scoring/README.md

 - `trial_scores` will not be backfilled.
 - Introduce `score_update_log` forward-looking only — no need to backfill.
 - Update all scoring-related API endpoints to align with new schema.
+- The `/api/scoring/compute` and `/api/scoring/validate` endpoints (and any services required to support them) will be the last to be implemented.
+The delivery date for those services and endpoints is after the larger "backend" refactoring of Q3 2025.

 ## Summary